-The Internet is more than a place to go shopping.
-Or a way of staying in touch with friends.
-The universal availability of information results in liberation.
+The Internet is more than a place to go shopping or a way of staying in touch with friends.
+The universal availability of information has changed our lives for the better.
 Regardless of whether you were born in New York, Shanghai or Cairo, access to the Internet can transform your life.
 The world is changing, becoming increasingly interconnected, and it's happening fast...

 PUSHED TO THE LIMIT: Mobile Networks in the Era of Data